How do I become an author?

-A team of U of T undergraduate students and faculty reviewers decide which articles will be published.
+A team of undergraduate students and faculty reviewers decide which articles will be published.
 The review board will follow a specific marking scheme which ensures that the selected papers demonstrate well-conducted research and insightful analysis at the undergraduate level.
 For a detailed outline of the review process, please see submissions section.

 How and when can I know if my manuscript has been selected to be published in JULS?

 You will receive an email from JULS staff if your paper has been selected for publication.